Learning Tractable Distributions Of Language Model Continuations: Learning to Look Ahead

-To formalize our problem from first principles, suppose that we have a set of contexts $\{x_{1:t}^{(j)} \}_{j=1}^{N}$, and let $\mathcal{Q}$ be a class of tractable distributions over continuations (e.g. HMMs).
-Then our goal is to infer, for each given context $x_{1:t}^{(j)}$, a distribution $q^{(j)} \in \mathcal{Q}$ over continuations $x_{t+1:n}$ such that $q^{(j)} \approx p(\cdot | x_{1:t}^{(j)})$, for example, by maximizing conditional log-likelihood Unfortunately, in practice we cannot afford to optimize $q^{(j)}$ separately for every context $x_{1:t}^{(j)}$; instead we must take an amortized inference approach, in which we \emph{learn} to predict $q(x_{t+1:T})$ given context $x_{1:t}$.
-In particular, an HMM trained on the joint distribution over contexts and continuations can be viewed as performing amortized inference by (i) applying a probabilistic \emph{encoder} $q(z_t|x_{1:t}) \in \mathbb{R}^{H}_{\geq 0}$ to predict the latent state distribution and (ii) parameterizing the distribution over continuations via this latent state and the probabilistic \emph{decoder} $q(x_{t+1:T}|z_t)$.
+Unfortunately, in practice we cannot afford to optimize $q^{(j)}$ separately for every context $x_{1:t}^{(j)}$; instead we must take an amortized inference approach, in which we \emph{learn} to predict $q(x_{t+1:T})$ given context $x_{1:t}$.
+In particular, an HMM trained on the joint distribution over contexts and continuations can be viewed as performing amortized inference by (i) applying a probabilistic \emph{encoder} $q(z_t|x_{1:t})$ to predict the latent state distribution and (ii) parameterizing the distribution over continuations via this latent state and the probabilistic \emph{decoder} $q(x_{t+1:T}|z_t)$.
 Our key insight is that, for answering queries about the continuation, we only need to be able to (i) evaluate the encoder and (ii) answer queries about the decoder's distribution.
 As such, only the decoder needs to be tractable, and we can increase the expressivity of the continuation model by allowing the encoder to be an arbitrary neural network $q_{enc}$, giving rise to the following hybrid model:

 We can then jointly train the encoder and decoder to maximize the expected log-likelihood over a dataset of contexts and continuations $\{x_{1:t}^{(j)}, x_{t+1:T}^{(j)}\}_{j=1}^{N}$.
 By utilizing a more expressive encoder, our hypothesis is that the log-likelihood of the hybrid model will improve upon the pure HMM, in turn leading to better downstream performance.